- Las Positas College

 - Click OK.

-When the conversion is finished, you can upload the PDF to the web.
+When the conversion is finished, you can upload the accessible PDF to Canvas.